Production of light (anti)nuclei in pp collisions at $\sqrt{s}~=~5.02$ TeV: Data analysis

 \subsection{Raw yield extraction}

 The first important step in the analysis is the particle identification.
-The identification of (anti)nuclei is performed with two different methods, depending on the particle species and on the transverse momentum.
+As already shown in previous works~\cite{Adam:2015vda,Acharya:2017fvb,Acharya:2019rgc,Acharya:2020sfy,ALICE:2021mfm}, the identification of (anti)nuclei is performed with two different methods, depending on the particle species and on the transverse momentum.
 For (anti)protons and (anti)deuterons with \pt < 1 GeV/\textit{c}, the identification relies on the measurement of the \dedx using the TPC.
-The number of signal candidates is extracted through a fit with a Gaussian with two exponential tails to the $n_{\sigma}$ distribution for each \pt interval.
-The $n_{\sigma}$ is defined as the difference between the measured and the expected \dedx for each particle species, divided by \dedx resolution of the TPC.
+The number of signal candidates is extracted through a fit with a Gaussian with two exponential tails to the $n_{\sigma_{\mathrm{TPC}}}$ distribution for each \pt interval.
+The $n_{\sigma_{\mathrm{TPC}}}$ is defined as the difference between the measured and the expected \dedx for each particle species, divided by \dedx resolution of the TPC.
 For \pt $\ge$ 1 GeV/$c$, it is more difficult to separate (anti)protons and (anti)deuterons from other charged particles of $|Z|=1$.
 Therefore, PID is performed using the TOF detector information in addition.
 The squared mass of the particle is evaluated as $m^{2} = p^{2}\left(t_{\mathrm{TOF}}^2/L^2 - 1/c^2\right)$, where $t_\mathrm{TOF}$ is the measured time of flight, $L$ is the length of the track and $p$ is the momentum of the particle.
 In order to reduce the background, the tracks are in addition required to have $|n_{\sigma_{\mathrm{TPC}}}| < 3$.
 The squared mass distributions of the signal are fitted with a Gaussian function with an exponential tail.
 Background originating from other particle species or from the random match of a TOF hit with another track significantly increases with \pt and is modelled with the sum of Gaussian and exponential functions.
 For (anti)helion, only the TPC \dedx measurement is used, because their signal in the TPC can be easily separated from the one of other particle species, due to the electric charge (Z = 2).
-The raw yield of (anti)helion is obtained through a fit of the $n_{\sigma_{\mathrm{TPC}}}$ with a Gaussian function for the signal and a Gaussian function for the contamination coming from the (anti)triton, where present.
+The raw yield of (anti)helion is obtained through a fit of the $n_{\sigma_{\mathrm{TPC}}}$ with a Gaussian function for the signal and a Gaussian function for the contamination coming from (anti)triton, where present.
 When the background is negligible, the raw yield is extracted by directly counting the (anti)nuclei candidates.
 Otherwise, the TPC \dedx and TOF squared mass distributions are fitted with the aforementioned models, using an extended-maximum-likelihood approach and the yield is obtained as a fit parameter.
+In the signal extraction, the fit quality is monitored and a successful Pearson test is required with the probability to reject a true hypothesis of $5\%$.